-Judith Alderman is a United Methodist pastor in the Syracuse area.
+Judith Alderman is our Treasurer.
+She is a United Methodist pastor in the Syracuse area.

-Barbara Bova, a retired teacher at Jamesville-Dewitt High School, records the notes from our monthly meetings.
+Barbara Bova, Secretary, is a retired teacher at Jamesville-Dewitt High School.
+She records the notes from our monthly meetings.

 Danya Wellmon, a co-founder of WTB, is a retired medical technologist with the American Red Cross.
 She is the mother of three and lives in Dewitt.
 Danya bridges the Christian and Muslim traditions, as she grew up in a Methodist family but reverted to Islam in 1992.
 Danya served as a Vice-Chair of the Leadership Council of United Religions Initiative (URI) North America, which is under the auspices of the United Nations.